Tell them we don’t just wander around.

 - Tanya Talaga, All our relations: indigenous trauma in the shadow of colonialism (2020),

 based on her 2018 lecture series.
 Talaga, a journalist, had to rediscover her Ojibwe heritage on her mother’s side.
-Whereas Shkilnyk’s book on Grassy Narrows is a detailed ethnography of the sufferings of one small community, Talaga extends her scope to the wider fate of indigenous peoples in north America and around the world—including the Inuit, tribal groups in Brazil, the Sami people of Scandinavia, and Australian Aborigines.
+Whereas Shkilnyk’s book on Grassy Narrows is a detailed ethnography of the sufferings of one small community, Talaga extends her scope to the wider fate of indigenous peoples in north America and around the world—including the Inuit, tribal groups in Brazil, the Sami people of Scandinavia, and Aboriginal people in Australia.
 I’m also reminded of the fate of ethnic minorities in the PRC such as Tibetans and Uyghurs.

 Talaga opens her account with the high incidence of suicides—particularly of children—in the territories of NAN (Nishnawbe Aski Nation), a group of forty-nine First Nations in northern Ontario.
 From 1986 to 2017 there were over 558 suicides there; 37 people took their own lives in 2017 alone.
 The problem was common throughout First Nation bands in Canada, notably among the Inuit, where the suicide rate is ten times the national average.